Wael-Akhdar/HTTPd/README.md

 ## ✨ Implemented Features

 * **Network Communication:** Native implementation of TCP sockets using `socket`, `bind`, `listen`, and `accept` to handle incoming client connections.
 * **HTTP Protocol Handling:** Parses incoming HTTP requests and correctly formats HTTP responses (handling headers, status codes, and payloads).
-Currently supports `GET` methods.
+Fully supports `GET` and `HEAD` methods.
-* **Daemonization:** The server can run as a background daemon process.
-It supports standard control commands via the CLI to `start`, `stop`, and `restart` the daemon smoothly.
+* **Daemonization:** The server can run as a background daemon process, detaching from the terminal to run autonomously.
-* **Configuration Parsing:** Dynamically loads settings from a configuration file.
-Supports defining log files, PID files, and setting up multiple Virtual Hosts (`[[vhosts]]`) with distinct server names and ports.
+* **Configuration Parsing:** Dynamically loads settings from a `.conf` file.
+Supports defining log files, PID files, and setting up Virtual Hosts (`[[vhosts]]`) with distinct server names, ports, and root directories.
 * **Activity Logging:** Features a comprehensive logging module to trace incoming requests, server errors, and operational statuses.

 ## 🏗️ Technical Architecture

 1.  **Server Lifecycle & Daemon:** The `main` entry point parses CLI arguments and the configuration file.
-If requested, it forks the process to detach it from the terminal (daemon mode).
+If daemon mode is triggered, it forks the process to detach it from the terminal.
 2.  **Socket & Event Loop:** The `server` module continuously listens on the configured ports.
 Upon accepting a connection, the payload is handed over to the HTTP module.
 3.  **HTTP Engine:** * `request.c`: Tokenizes and validates the incoming HTTP raw string.
     * `get.c`: Resolves the requested resource mapped to the server's root directory.